lealbaugh/jvns-redesign/source/_posts/2014-06-19-machine-learning-isnt-kaggle-competitions.markdown

 engineering team at a tech company, so that's where I'm coming from.

-When I started trying to get better at machine learning, I went to [Kaggle](http://www.kaggle.com/) and tried out one of the classification problems.
+When I started trying to get better at machine learning, I went to [Kaggle](http://www.kaggle.com/) (a site where you compete to solve machine learning problems) and tried out one of the classification problems.
 I used an out-of-the-box algorithm, messed around a bit, and definitely did not make the leaderboard.
 I felt sad and demoralized -- what if I was really bad at this and never got to do math at work?!
 I still